New Hampshire Statute of Limitations for Personal Injury Claims

 In New Hampshire, the statute of limitations for personal injury claims in most cases is three (3) years from the date of the accident.
 In cases where the victim’s injury is not immediately obvious, the statute of limitations is three years from the date that he or she should reasonably have known that his or her injury was caused by another party’s negligence.

-The three year statute of limitations applies to all types of personal injury claim, including medical malpractice and product liability claims.
-In some states, certain types of personal injury claim have different statutes of limitations from others.
-Wrongful death claims are also bound to the three year statute of limitations in New Hampshire.
+The three-year statute of limitations applies to all types of personal injury claims, including medical malpractice and product liability claims.
+In some states, certain types of personal injury claims have different statutes of limitations from others.
+Wrongful death claims are also bound to the three-year statute of limitations in New Hampshire.